Model Capabilities

 Limitations

-• Maximum duration: 15 seconds for generation, 8.7 seconds for editing input videos
+• Maximum duration: 15 seconds for generation, 8.7 seconds for editing input videos, 2–10 seconds for video extensions (input video must be 2–15 seconds)

 • URL expiration: Generated URLs are ephemeral and should not be relied upon for long-term storage